WKAV: History

 In 1954, a construction permit was issued to Lawrence Lee Kennedy for WBFY, a 1000-watt daytimer on 1010 kHz.
-After several extensions and a callsign change to WELK, Charlottesville's fourth radio station signed on October 31, 1957.
+After several extensions and a call sign change to WELK, Charlottesville's fourth radio station signed on October 31, 1957.
 WELK was Charlottesville's first strictly top 40 station; its competitors, WINA and WCHV, both ran older-skewing middle-of-the-road formats.

 In 1966, WINA moved from 1400 kHz to 1070 kHz, opening up a valuable channel that allowed for 24-hour operation.
 WELK and WUVA, which was then a carrier current AM station broadcasting only in University of Virginia residence halls, both filed for the 1400 kHz allocation the following year.
 The competing applications required arbitration by the FCC, who first recommended denial of both as neither proposed transmitter site provided a listenable signal to both the university and downtown Charlottesville at night.
 Asserting that a third nighttime station was needed, WELK found an adequate site and paid WUVA and another applicant $10,000 in exchange for withdrawing their applications.

 WELK was sold to Richard Latora in late 1979.
-Under the new callsign WXAM, the station remained top-40, with programming from ABC's American Contemporary Network.
+Under the new call sign WXAM, the station remained top-40, with programming from ABC's American Contemporary Network.

-Failing to regain ratings traction during this time due to competition from FM, the station was sold to Charles Wilson's Cavalier Country Broadcasting in 1984, who changed the callsign to the current WKAV and instituted a country music format.
-Top-40 radio would not return to the market until the launch of WHTE-FM (101.9 MHz) in 2001.
+Failing to regain ratings traction during this time due to competition from FM, the station was sold to Charles Wilson's Cavalier Country Broadcasting in 1984, who changed the call sign to WKAV and instituted a country music format.
+Top-40 radio would not return to the market until the launch of WHTE-FM in 2001.